xodio/xod/CONTRIBUTING.md

 ### Reviewing and fixing

 We strive to review any PR in one day.
 To be approved a PR should sustain a review by at least two team members.

 There could be code issues that should be fixed before a merge.
 Fix the issues and add these commits to the same PR.

 It could also happen that the PR is no longer can be merged into the `master` automatically because the HEAD went ahead.
 In this case, rebase on master again and push with `--force`.
 Yes, you’ll rewrite a history, but as an author of the topic branch, you’re the king of your changes.

 ### Merging

-Once the PR is good it would be merged to the master branch.
+Once the PR is good it would be merged into the master branch.

 It’s better to delete the merged branch to keep the repository clean.
 Any new contributions related to the same topic may be performed by passing the whole